sophiedeakin/My-Book-List/README.md

 My Book List website was deployed using Heroku and followed the steps below:

 1. **Create a Heroku Account:** Sign up for a free Heroku account at [Heroku's website](https://dashboard.heroku.com/).
 2. **Install Heroku CLI:** Download and install the Heroku Command Line (CLI) for your operating system.
-More information on installation can be found on [Heroku Dev Center website](https://devcenter.heroku.com/).
+More installation information can be found on [Heroku Dev Center website](https://devcenter.heroku.com/).
 3. **Set Up Your Flask Application:**
   - Ensure your Flask application is working locally.
   - Ensure you have a 'requirements.txt' file listing all your Python dependencies.